Bank App Investment Feature

 Impact

-Quantitative Results: Increase in internal adoption during UAT (benchmark: click-through rate on portfolio selection and engagement time).
+Increase in adoption (benchmark: click-through rate on portfolio selection and engagement time).

 Learnings